stallman-j/ekonomR/documentation/documentation.md

 ## Access your data

-If you're used to using R, challenge yourself to download the data entirely using R. This package has a few functions for making that easier.
+If you're used to using R already, challenge yourself to download the data entirely using R. This package has a few functions for making that easier.

 You should tell your files to download into `data/01_raw`.

 The R code for downloading the files should live in `code/00_download`.

-If you're new to R, you'll most likely download this manually `00_manually downloaded`.
+If you're new to R, downloading manually is fine.
+In that case, save your data into `data/00_manually downloaded`.

 ## Clean your data

 The R code for cleaning your data should live in `code/02_cleaning`

-Your data should get pulled from `data/01_raw` (if you downloaded your data using an R script) or `data/00_manually-downloaded` (if you clicked something like a `Download` button on the internet).
+Your data should get pulled from `data/01_raw` (if you downloaded your data using an R script) or `data/00_manually-downloaded` (if you clicked something like a `Download` button on a website somewhere).

 It should be sent to either `data/02_temp` or `data/03_clean`